fuzzbury/KahootFilmQuiz/README.md

 ### Arguments
-If you run it without arguments you get the example clips To provide your own clips use the directory argument eg
+If you run it without arguments you get the example quiz 1 clips

+To run it with the other example quizes eg
+* > python.exe film_round.py --quiz 2
+* > python.exe film_round.py --quiz 3
+* > etc

+To provide your own clips use the directory argument eg
 * > python.exe film_round.py --directory C:\Documents\FilmRound20200508